AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 # Getting started with GAN section

 As a first step, we clone the repository, in order to define the first working environment, so then do the necessary installations.
-Alternatively you can run it in Colab*********
+Alternatively you can run the GAN script in Colab*********
 ```
 git clone https://github.com/AntonioVispi/Fancy_Augmentation_for_Classification.git
 cd Fancy_Augmentation_for_Classification